flaviostutz/monolint/CONTRIBUTING.md

 ## When creating a new rule

 - Create the new rule under folder 'rules'
-- Create unit tests for it based on test monorepo at 'rules/test-monorepo'
+- Create tests for it based on test monorepo at 'rules/test-monorepo'
 - Register the new rule in file 'rules/registry.ts'
 - Add the rule as default in 'src/defaultConfig.ts' if it is a generic enough rule